If you’re thinking about taking the leap – or rather, settling down in a home you can call your own – check out this cheat sheet.

 2. Plan Your Down Payment

 The average down payment is 10 to 20 percent of a home’s final price – but don’t let that figure scare you.
-First-time home buyers can often take advantage of loans designed especially for them, such as an FHA loan insured by the Federal Housing Administration that reduces down payments to 3 percent or lower.
+First-time home buyers can often take advantage of loans designed especially for them, such as Fannie Mae's Home Ready Program with as little as 3% down.

 3. Know The Score